dotnet/runtime/docs/design/tools/illink/feature-switch-attributes.md

 The analyzer would validate that `FeatureGuardAttribute` and `FeatureSwitchAttribute` attribute arguments are derived classes of `FeatureAttribute`, and that `FeatureNameAttribute` is only placed on derived classes of `FeatureAttribute`.

 We could use this model even for feature switches similar to `StartupHookSupport`, which don't currently have a `StartupHookSupportAttribute`.
 There's no need to actually annotate related APIs with the attribute if that is overkill for a small feature.
 In this case the attribute definition would just serve as metadata that allows us to define a feature switch in a uniform way.

+Note that this makes it possible to define custom `Requires` attributes for arbitrary features.
+While the immediate goal of this proposal is not to enable analyzer support for analysis warnings based on such custom attributes, the model intentionally allows for this so that we could easily open up the analyzer to work for custom features.
+However, initially support for analysis warnings would be limited to `RequiresUnreferencedCodeAttribute`, `RequiresDynamicCodeAttribute`, and `RequiresAssemblyFilesAttribute`.

 ## Comparison with "capability-based analyzer"